geetavin464/geetavin464.github.io/_posts/2015-03-28-data-structures.md

   * Standard Problem - Find all the nodes at with shortest path from node x=2

 * __Heap__
-  * is a tree with a special heap property.
+  * Also called a `priority queue`
+  * Collection of nodes with a data attribute and atmost 2 child pointers
-  * There are 2 types of heaps.
-Max heap and Min heap
+  * A heap satisfies the heap property
-  * Max heap - parent nodes are always greater than or equal to the children
+  * Max heap: A child node never exceeds the value of the parent node ( Root is largest)
-  * Root is the highest
+  * Min heap: A parent node never exceeds the value of a child node ( Root is the smallest)
+  * Binary Heap
+  * Drawbacks
+    *

 * __HashTable__
+  * Important, Efficient, Flexible
+  * Used in search, count,
+  * 3 features of hash table implementation - `hash function`, `collision resolution`, `dynamic resizing`
   * Hash function - Transforms the key into a hash ( index ), a number that can locate the value.
   * Provide constant time lookup O(1) irrespective of the number of items
   * Useful when large number of records need to be stored